 - Waterways are marked like highways on the map and used for transportation.
-There are ferries running between cities – though they take much longer than the road travel.
+There are ferries running between cities – though they take much longer than road travel.
 But they are still being used by the local people to travel.
-During the day waterways belong to tourism and transportation industry.
+During the day waterways belong to the tourism and transportation industry.
 And at night to fishermen.

 - Always carry an umbrella with you in Kerala – you would need it for either sun or rain.
-My most imposing visual of Trivandrum remains a street full of primarily black umbrellas in pouring rain.
+My most imposing visual of Trivandrum remains a street full of primarily black umbrellas in the pouring rain.

-- Always carry a white lungi with you if you want to visit temples of the state – if you are a woman not in Sari.
-For men, you must remove your shirt – have a bare upper body and wear the same lungi.
+- Always carry a white lungi with you if you want to visit the temples of the state – if you are a woman not in Sari.
+For men, you must remove your shirt – have a bare upper body and wear the same Lungi.
 This can be annoying but you really do not have a choice if you want to see those magnificent temples that are much better preserved than elsewhere.

-- Black or darkest shades of blue and green are the favorite color of women.
-All around on the roads I could see women either in their traditional white Saris with a small golden or colored border or they were in black – as if other colors were not on the horizon.
+- Black or the darkest shades of blue and green are the favorite color of women.
+All around on the roads, I could see women either in their traditional white Saris with a small golden or colored border or they were in black – as if other colors were not on the horizon.

-- Kerala Railway stations still have old wooden Higgin Bothams book shops, that if I am not wrong are extinct elsewhere – at least in their wooden avatar.
+- Kerala Railway stations still have old wooden Higgin Bothams bookshops, that if I am not wrong are extinct elsewhere – at least in their wooden avatar.

 - Finally, I think God has a certain shade of green reserved for Kerala – you see it only here.

 Will write about the destinations and experiences of our South Kerala tour first impressions soon enough.